-When Jim is returned to his room, it is an absolutely empty cell.
-And Jim is naked.
 It appears that the inmates are deprived of clothing much of the time because that is cheaper and makes security easier.
-It is not explained how naked confinement in a barren cell cures mental illness and indeed this hospital seems to come from the Middle Ages.

 (Read Ebert’s whole review of Titicut Follies here.)

-Titicut Follies won awards at film festivals in Germany and Italy before it was scheduled to premiere at the New York Film Festival.
+Titicut Follies won awards at European film festivals before it was scheduled to premiere at the New York Film Festival.
 But the Massachusetts Superior Court banned the film on the grounds that it violated patients’ privacy.

-It is the only American film banned for reasons other than obscenity or national security.
+No court has banned any other American film for reasons other than obscenity or national security.

 The Massachusetts court ordered all copies of Titicut Follies destroyed.
 Wiseman appealed the decision.
-In 1969 the court allowed it to be shown to certain people like doctors, lawyers, social workers and teachers.
-It wasn’t available to the general public until 1991, when another Massachusetts judge concluded that it didn’t violate the inmates’ privacy because they had all died.
+In 1969 the court allowed certain people -- like doctors, lawyers, social workers and teachers --to see it for educational purposes.
+The general public couldn't see it until 1991, when another Massachusetts judge concluded that it didn’t violate the inmates’ privacy.
+The reason?
+Because they had all died.

 On Sept.
 4, 1992, PBS aired Titicut Follies.

-Dozens of inmates at Bridgewater State Hospital shouldn’t have been there in the first place.
-When Titicut Follies was filmed, a fruit vendor sentenced to two years for drunkenness had been incarcerated for 28.
-All he had done was paint stripes on his horse to look like a zebra because he thought it would attract customers to his cart.
+Bridgewater State Hospital should have released dozens of patients who didn't belong there in the first place.
+When Wiseman filmed Titicut Follies, a fruit vendor sentenced to two years for drunkenness had been incarcerated for 28.
+His crime: He painted stripes on his horse to look like a zebra because he thought it would attract customers to his cart.

-There were some improvements in treatment at after Titicut Follies.
+Treatment improved some after Titicut Follies.
 The population fell from about 900 to about 300.
-Teaching hospitals were given contracts and better doctors dealt with the patients, but then the contracts expired and the treatment deteriorated.
+The institution contracted with teaching hospitals, so better doctors dealt with the patients.
+But then the contracts expired and the treatment deteriorated.

-A corrections officer threw acid in a patient's face and the internal investigation was dropped in 1999.
-Five years later a bipolar patient was murdered by another patient after the hospital failed to protect him.
+A corrections officer threw acid in a patient's face, but authorities dropped the internal investigation in 1999.
+Five years later a patient murdered a bipolar inmate after the hospital failed to protect the victim.

-Patients were strapped to tables by their hands and legs, a practice that killed one inmate and destroyed another's health.
-One inmate who had never been convicted of a crime spent 6000 house in isolation.
+Attendants strapped patients to tables by their hands and legs, a practice that killed one inmate and destroyed another's health.
+One inmate never convicted of a crime spent 6000 hours in isolation.